smartdevicelink/sdl_evolution/proposals/0345-android-12-issues.md

     tools:targetApi="31"/>
 ~~~

-The developers will also need to request this permission from the user as is is a runtime permission.
-If the user does not grant this permission for a given application then that application will not receive any Intent with the `ACL_CONNECTED` action in the `SdlBroadcastReceiver`.
+The developer will also need to request this permission from the user as it is a runtime permission.
+If the user does not grant this permission for a given application, then that application will not receive any Intent with the `ACL_CONNECTED` action in the `SdlBroadcastReceiver`.

 In the event that the user denies the Bluetooth permission from the application, this complicates the use cases surrounding the `SdlBroadcastReceiver` and `SdlRouterService`.
 If the permission is denied for the application then the app's `SdlBroadcastReceiver` will not receive any `ACL_CONNECTED` broadcasts and therefore will not know to start its own SdlRouterService when the device connects over Bluetooth in the event it has been chosen to host it.
 Other SDL apps on the device will see that they were not the designated app to start the `SdlRouterService` and will simply do nothing, meaning no `SdlRouterService` will be started even if most of the SDL apps do have the Bluetooth permission.
 To correct this, in the `SdlBroadcastReceiver` we can see if the designated app has the Bluetooth permission.
 If they do, we will let them start their `SdlRouterService` as normal.
 If they do not, we will search the list of SDL apps for the first app with the Bluetooth permission; that app will now be considered the designated app to start its `SdlRouterService`.
 The designated app will then try to start its own `SdlRouterService`.